Arcadia-Science/2025-asr-plms/README.md

 # Exploring ESM2 Pseudo-perplexity of Maximum Likelihood Ancestral Protein Sequences

-This code repository contains or points to all materials required for creating and hosting the publication entitled, *"[PUB-TITLE]"*.
+This code repository contains or points to all materials required for creating and hosting the publication entitled, *"[Do protein language models understand evolution?
+Mixed evidence from ancestral sequences and ESM2.]"*.

-The publication is hosted at [this URL]([PUB-URL]).
+The publication is hosted at [this URL]([https://arcadia-science.github.io/2025-asr-plms/]).

 ## Data Description